 - India Server – The Mumbai IPVanish VPN server resulted in the most disappointing performance of all, with a speed drop of 99.6% during testing.
 We got a download speed of 0.44 Mbps, which is much slower than what we were expecting.

 - Australia Server – The Sydney server achieved above-average speeds during testing, with a download speed of 82.38 Mbps and an upload speed of 1.79 Mbps.
 The speed reduction was 21.2%, which is ideal.

 |Download Speed||Upload Speed||Speed Reduction|

-There are plenty of helpful resources on the official website, which also offers a support center and live chat.
-Our Score: 10/10.
+There are plenty of helpful resources on the official IPVanish website, offering a dedicated customer support center and 24/7 live chat.
+Our Score: 10/10

 Now, we'll take a look at IPVanish's customer support resources.
 There are different ways to find help and have your questions answered.
 Here are some of them: